You are here

 - where possible, name the immediate or closest next-of-kin, partner or companion, and indicate if memorial donations have been designated

 - publish the notice in the Personals columns of the next issue

 If the editor of the MLA News ascertains that a Type 2 obituary will subsequently appear in the JMLA, this will be noted in the death announcement.

-Whereas MLA News publishes a death notice in the next available issue, obituaries are generally published in the JMLA 10 to 15 months after the JMLA obituaries editor is informed of a member or staff member’s death.
+Whereas the MLA News publishes a death notice in the next available issue, obituaries are generally published in the JMLA ten to fifteen months after the JMLA obituaries editor is informed of a member or staff member’s death.
 The longer timeframe reflects the more complex editing process as well as the JMLA's quarterly publication schedule.